0xCCF4/PhotoSort/README.md

 ### Something works differently than expected?

-Try running the tool with the `--debug` argument to get more information about what the tool is doing and open an issue with the output.
+Try running the tool with the `--debug` argument (and without the `--threads` argument) to get more information about what the tool is doing and open an issue with the output.

 ```bash